shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 #### Parameters

-1. `componentName`: A string identifying the component you want to extend.
+1. `componentName`: A string identifying the component you want to override.
 2. Callback function: This function receives three arguments:
    1. `previousState`: The current state of the component, including all its reactive properties and methods.
    2. `props`: The props passed to the component.